A four-star review of my book A Dance to Freedom has been posted on AmazonUK. The reviewer only wrote one word: “Goodread”

 She invites you to walk along with her!
-By E. D. “Sylvie has a remarkable way of sharing her own story while encouraging you as the read to reflect and think through your own journey.
+By E. D. “Sylvie has a remarkable way of sharing her own story while encouraging you as the reader to reflect and think through your own journey.
 Although being a psychologist for many years, I learned a great deal about life and about myself by walking through “her dance” while focusing on my own issues from my past.
-Sylvie writes with clarify and challenges her reader to walk along with her and to explore their own lives and recurring “tapes”.
+Sylvie writes with clarity and challenges her reader to walk along with her and to explore their own lives and recurring “tapes”.
 I highly recommend this to anyone looking to “grow” emotionally and spiritually!”

 It really is a compelling story and needs to be heard By Lela “I read this book – nothing but respect and admiration for the author!!
 I can’t imagine why anyone would feel differently.